fern-pl/fnc/source/spec/attributes.md

 ## `mustuse`

 Functions with the `mustuse` attribute return a value which must be assigned to a variable, returned, or otherwise used by the calling code.
 Failure to do such will cause a comptime error unless the return is converted to `void`.

+## `inline`

+Functions with the `inline` attribute should be guaranteed inlining by the compiler, failure to inline is a comptime error.